tonybuii2003/System-Programming/README.md

 passed to your program via the command line.
 Your program will treat arguments as follows:

-- If no flags are provided, you will display the usage and return with an `EXIT_FAILURE` return code.

 - If the `-h` flag is provided, you will display the usage for the program and exit with an `EXIT_SUCCESS` return code.